1932 Auckland Rugby League season: Round 5

 For Marist it was reported that Wilf Hassan was injured "five times" and was eventually helped from the field early in the second half.
 Around the same time Trevor Hall also left the field for Newton after having played an outstanding game to that point.
 Marist was without Hec Brisbane who was injured and Phil Brady took his place.
 Marist forward Jim Johnson, who had played for the Marist seniors from 1922 to 1931 made his first appearance of the season.
 The City team travelled to Devonport minus the services of backs Ben Davidson (centre), Tim Peckham (halfback), Horatio Drew (winger) and Ralph Longville (fullback).
 It was the 15th time the teams had met on that ground with Devonport now having a five win, three draw, seven loss record against City at their home venue.
 Longville was replaced by Puti Tipene (Steve) Watene who kicked four goals for them.
 For Ponsonby, veteran fullback Frank Delgrosso was brilliant at fullback and also kicked three conversions and two penalties in their 25-22 win over Richmond.
 It was feared after Stan Prentice received a "nasty knock" for Richmond that he had a broken collarbone.

 Round 6

 The Marist v Richmond game featured several injuries.
 Richmond were without Stan Prentice who was injured the previous week and during the first half they lost John Angelo, who had transferred from Ponsonby, and Bill Telford.
 Harry Johns was said to have had to carry a lot of the load due to Richmond's injuries and was "a brilliant colt, with a keen eye for an opening".
 Roy Powell debuted for Richmond at fullback in place of Valentine.
 For Marist, Norm Campbell their fullback also had to leave the field and was replaced by one of the Schultz brothers.
-Initially Claude List moved to fullback from centre but did not play well in the unaccustomed position so they moved halfback Wilf Hassan back there and he faired well.
+Initially Claude List moved to fullback from centre but did not play well in the unaccustomed position so they moved halfback Wilf Hassan back there and he fared well.